The Golden State Teacher Grant Program

 All applicants must meet the following eligibility criteria:

-- Be enrolled on or after January 1, 2020 in a teacher preparation program within a California institution of higher education approved by the CTC.
+- Be enrolled in a teacher preparation program within a California institution of higher education approved by the CTC.

 - Meet the selection criteria identified by their institutions.